 Audiobook: $32.00 ISBN: 9781945501180

-Unabridged, (Under Production) Narrated by ____________ Production by BeeAudio Ltd. & Imbrifex Books Audio
+Unabridged, 13 hours, 16 minutes.
+2 seconds.
+Narrated by Mark Ashby, Production by BeeAudio Ltd. & Imbrifex Books Audio

 "In Roads from the Ashes, Megan Edwards and her husband Mark face this decision after their house in the hills of Pasadena, California, burns down in the Altadena wildfires of 1993.
 Finding themselves without a single thing to anchor them, they decide—reasonably enough—to wander.
 They scrape together the money to buy a four-wheel-drive behemoth of a home on wheels, and together with their dog Marvin they set out to reinvent themselves and their definition of home.
 Edwards also explores matters of identity—trying on new labels like homeless, unemployed, finding that they don’t fit, and that the old labels don’t either.
 There is also the inevitability of tension, bickering, of outright civil warfare in such close quarters, as well as the ability of a well-placed geothermal hot spring to heal heart, soul and marriage."--Tiffany Pace, (Mind Bets) (06/01/2019)